 Want a creative outdoor screen idea?
 Use shade sails!
 These can be mounted to block unwanted views or to screen out harsh sun.
 We have an entire post on how to install shade sails!
 Photo by ‘Superior Shade Sails’.

 We actually purchased these very outdoor screens from Veradek for our upstairs balcony at our Palm Springs place, and we love them!
 High quality, with a modern look that also can look everything from mid century to Mediterranean!
-Lots of different patterns, these laser cut Metal Privacy Screens are great quality, and we would buy them again. **And an update for you – Seems there has been quite a few new outdoor screen manufacturers added here to Wayfair’s online selection.
+Lots of different patterns, these laser cut Metal Privacy Screens are great quality, and we would buy them again.

 This Rolled Bamboo fencing comes in 8 foot long panels, and can be shortened or cut to any size.
 It’s double sided, comes with a warranty and has 95 positive reviews!
 You could even install this over chain link fencing to cover it completely!

 Which backyard privacy idea is your favorite?
 We think you will also love our posts, Privacy with Plants, and DIY Patio Privacy Screens!
-I you need privacy indoors, check out DIY Roman Shades at OhMeOhMy!
+If you need privacy indoors, check out DIY Roman Shades at OhMeOhMy!

 [image-credits]